Showing posts with label Religion. Show all posts

 Sacrifice is, in my view, an extension of ordinary human ideas about reciprocity and gratitude—infused with magical thinking.
 In a community we do favors, give gifts, and care for one another.
 These behaviors can be altruistic, but they are also supported by norms of reciprocity.
 If one believes that a mystical power controls destiny, fertility, weather, health, wealth, or military success, it becomes psychologically “reasonable,” within that worldview, to give that power a gift—hoping for a return.

 And once a person enters this mindset, the logic can become self-sealing.
 If you make sacrifices and misfortune still comes, you can conclude the offering wasn’t sufficient, wasn’t sincere enough, or wasn’t given with the right purity of heart—so you must increase it next time.
 If something good happens afterward, it feels like proof that the sacrifice worked, and should be repeated.
-In this way, practicing sacrifice can become an escalating brutal and destructive behaviour.
+In this way, practicing sacrifice can become an escalating, brutal, and destructive behaviour.
 The sacrificed animals—often the most vulnerable and least able to “consent” to the human story being told about them—do not get much say in the matter.

 Another motivation for sacrificial rituals likely came from the brutal necessities of ancient life: hunting animals, or killing domestic animals for food.
 Most humans bond to animals easily, and it would be psychologically troubling to watch an animal struggle and suffer.
 Ritual can function as moral anesthetic: a way to consecrate violence, to assuage guilt, and to turn a grim necessity into a story of gratitude, order, and meaning.